Phoenix

 Naproxcinod is a nitroxybutyl ester of the well established and well tolerated NSAID, naproxen, and is intended to overcome another drawback of NSAIDs and COX-2 inhibitors – increased blood pressure.
 Cleavage of naproxcinod by esterases gives naproxen, together with a nitric oxide donating moiety.
 Nitric oxide relaxes vascular smooth muscle cells, causing dilation of the arteries and reducing blood pressure, and has also been reported to reduce formation of thrombi.
 In clinical trials in patients with osteoarthritis of the knee and hip, naproxcinod met efficacy endpoints and did not cause an increase in blood pressure.
 Naproxcinod also showed an advantage compared with naproxen in terms of gastrointestinal side effects.

-One Response to “A-NO-ther Incarnation for COX Inhibitors?”
+One thought on “A-NO-ther Incarnation for COX Inhibitors?”

 Leave a Reply